 2. Really get to know your products

 Not many retail brands understand the value of customer interactions.
-This level of customer intelligence comes with time: constant research, testing, and insights.
-Understanding your products and the relationships they have with your customers is the secret to success.
-To establish that, answer the following questions before you proceed with your taxonomy.
+This level of customer intelligence comes with time: it requires constant research, testing, and insights.
+Understanding your products and the relationships they have with your customers is the secret to success in ecommerce.
+And to establish that, answer the following questions before you proceed with your taxonomy.

 - What about your product offering excites your customers?